pingcap/docs-cn/sql-plan-management.md

 SELECT `digest`, any_value(digest_text) as query, SUM(exec_count) as exec_count,
   (SELECT concat('create global binding from history using plan digest "', plan_digest, '"') as create_stmt FROM stmts p WHERE p.`digest` = `digest`
-   ORDER BY avg_latency LIMIT 1) as create_binding_stmt        -- this query's fastest plan
+   ORDER BY avg_latency LIMIT 1) as create_binding_stmt        -- This queries the fastest plan
 FROM stmts
-WHERE schema_name NOT IN ('INFORMATION_SCHEMA', 'mysql')       -- not a internal query AND plan_in_binding = 0                                      -- no binding yet
+WHERE schema_name NOT IN ('INFORMATION_SCHEMA', 'mysql')       -- Not an internal query AND plan_in_binding = 0                                      -- No binding yet
 GROUP BY `digest`
-ORDER BY SUM(exec_count) DESC LIMIT 100;                       -- Top100 high-frequency
+ORDER BY SUM(exec_count) DESC LIMIT 100;                       -- Top 100 high-frequency
 ```

 ## 跨数据库绑定执行计划 (Cross-DB Binding)